yurinakanishi/django-rest-framework-sample-api/README.md

   Database table relation

-## Testing (in progress)
+## Testing

-Unit tests and integration tests are included in the 'tests' directory.
-To run the tests, use the following command:
+Unit tests and integration tests are included in the 'tests' directory of each app directory.

-## CI/CD (in progress)
+## CI/CD

 GitHub Actions are used for continuous integration and deployment.
-Refer to .github/workflows/main.yml for the workflow configuration.
-On every push to the repository, the actions will be triggered, ensuring that the application builds correctly and all the tests pass.
+Refer to .github/workflows/ci_cd.yml for the workflow configuration.

 ## Frontend